 I was chatting on the phone with an old friend, rambling on about my continued wonder at the Lojong Teachings in general, and Tonglen Practice in particular, when she stopped me in my tracks.

 "That's backwards isn't it?
 You meant breathe in the good and send out the bad, right?" she said, not unkindly.
-I think she was politely trying to point out that my aging brain cells had gone dyslexic.
+I think she was politely trying to point out that my aging brain cells had, once again, gone dyslexic.

 After a moment's pause, taking a breath to relax -- and to make sure that I hadn't verbally zigged when I had intended to zag -- I continued.

-"No. I actually do mean that I breathe into my heart the difficult and challenging darker emotions that have emerged.
+"No. I actually do breathe into my heart the difficult and challenging darker emotions that I'm feeling.
 This could be my own sadness, fear, frustration, or the perceived suffering of others.
 In fact, when I pause to consider that there are countless others who have felt or are feeling what I'm feeling at the moment, my heart naturally expands with that in-breath and the energy is transformed.
 Then I am able to breathe out a sense of relief, a healing energy of light and love with the aspiration that myself and others be healed, be at peace.
 I visualize that as an energy radiating from my heart.

 She paused for awhile -- perhaps to relax and reconnect with a basic openness of mind herself in light of my rant.
 Then she simply replied, "Oh?"
 She didn't sound convinced.